philzook58/philzook58.github.io/_posts/2023-11-22-metamath-datalog-provenenance.md

 title: Metamath for Datalog Provenance
 ---

 One of the interesting things about Datalog is that it has a fairly simple notion of proof or provenance.
 Souffle supports this feature <https://souffle-lang.github.io/provenance>.
 What you want to know is how a row ended up in your database.
 Which rule fired and what extra variables were matched on?
+You can use this info for datalog as a theorem prover, or to enable incrementality or debuggability, or for rule selection synthesis.

 I really love that the canonical Datalog program is the edge-path transitivity query and the simple obvious notion of "proof object" for connectivity in a graph is a path.
 There's something quite nice, elementary, and deep there.

 There are a number of ways to record this provenance information.
 One is to add an extra field/column to every table that will contain a record datatype stating the rule used and any extra info necessary.